All Episodes

 I'm like, this is unreal.

-It was a very bad 80s video.
+It was a very bad 80s videos.

-You in front of the fan.
+You in front of the fan?

 It really was.